Joining the Civil Service.

-A civil servant was expected to have the welfare of the masses at heart and to work towards their wellbeing.
+2. A civil servant was expected to lean slightly left-of-centre in terms of economic management.
+Thus, in making policy recommendations I was expected to have the welfare of the masses at heart and to work towards their wellbeing.

 The Government provided limited assistance in terms of housing and car loans, and free medical benefits for the civil servant and his or her family.
-In return for a dedicated service to King and Country, civil servants would enjoy stature in society.
-In terms of state and national honours, civil servants would also be given priority for recognition.
+In return for a dedicated service civil servants would enjoy stature in society.
+In terms of state and national honours, civil servants would also be given priority in recognition of their social service.
 And when they retire after a long period of service they would be given a small pension to keep them out of poverty.
 This was some sort of a social contract.

 The Mahathir era was marked by the pursuit of rapid growth in the country.
 Malaysia was then trying to achieve developed nation status quickly.
 It was seen as a nation in a hurry to achieve its targets.
 This led to the implementation of unorthodox measures in economic management.

 More resources were allocated to the efficient few in the private sector who were thought to be more productive than others.
 The efficient few were expected to generate more wealth for the country and the government would benefit through more taxation income from their profits.
 The additional income earned by the government would benefit the rakyat as a whole.

 The privatization policy was formulated whereby government projects and operations were farmed out to the private sector.
 It was believed that the superior efficiency of the private sector over the public service would ensure greater chances of success in implementation.

 Economic planning then borrowed a page from Keynesian economics.
 Aggregate spending and investment had to increase through government spending for more development.
 Spending had to be accelerated to have rapid growth.
 To achieve this the machinery of the government, centered on the civil service had to face some overhaul.